iamtrask/PyAono/README.md

 NOTE : Running the homomorphic multiplication gives a ![equation](http://latex.codecogs.com/gif.latex?%24l*l%24) matrix as opposed to the message being ![equation](http://latex.codecogs.com/gif.latex?%241*l%24).
 This is because after homomorphic multiplication, we don't get message but we get ![equation](http://latex.codecogs.com/gif.latex?%24m%5ET*m%24).

 --------
+### What's new in the latest version?
+We just rolled out the support for key switching/rotation.
+Check it out by running `init_key_switching.py`.
+You can also run `init.py` to check out homomorphic operations working.

 ### News
 New here?
 Check out our <a href="https://www.youtube.com/watch?v=jKKafEBx5P4">sample tutorial</a> on YouTube recorded by <a href="https://github.com/mayank0403">Mayank</a>.
 The tutorial covers a basic overview of how to use the API.
 More in-depth tutorials coming soon.
 Keep checking out YouTube <a href="https://www.youtube.com/channel/UCzoUqDE_OzYo6lGXtsEbOxQ">channel</a> and our GitHub repositories.